John-wallace89/Barbell_Planner/README.md

 ![logged workout success screenshot](static/images/screenshots/log_workout_success.JPG)
 ![workout in barbell workouts page screenshot](static/images/screenshots/workout_logged.JPG)

-* User Story - 20 - As a User, I can Read, Update and Delete the work out I have created:
+* User Story - 20 - As a User, I can read, update and delete the work out I have created:
 Given I have logged a workout, I can edit that workout by clicking on 'Edit'.
-This takes me to the Edit workout page.
+This takes me to the edit workout page.

 ![edit workout screenshot](static/images/screenshots/edit_workout_page.JPG)
 Once I have made relevant changes to my workout, I can either click on 'Cancel' to go back without